 There are qualifying requirement based on product type, and the size of the exposure itself.
-The exposure would be to an individual person or persons or to a small business.
-The exposure takes the form of any of the following: revolving credits and lines of credit (including credit cards and overdrafts), personal term loans and leases (e.g. instalment loans, auto loans and leases, student and educational loans, personal finance) and small business facilities and commitments.
-Securities (such as bonds and equities), whether listed or not, are specifically-excluded from this category.
-Mortgage loans are excluded to the extent that they qualify for treatment as claims secured by residential property (see paragraph 70 of the BCBS Basel II Accord).
 These exposure include loans to individuals, leases, small business facilities, or car loans and other consumer loans, etc. In specific the new Basel framework attaches small business facilities enterprises (SBFE) qualifying criteria for claims that may be treated as retail claims for regulatory capital purposes and included in a regulatory retail portfolio.
 These criteria include a granularity criterion, which requires that the portfolio be sufficiently diversified to reduce the risk to a level warranting the 75 percent risk weight.

-Specifically, with respect to exposure size, national supervisory authorities have the option of setting a numerical limits on the amount of gross exposure before taking into account credit risk mitigation to one counterparty1.
+Specifically, with respect to exposure size, national supervisory authorities have the option of setting a numerical limits on the amount of gross exposure before taking into account credit risk mitigation to one counterparty.
 For example, this limit could be set at 0.2 percent of the total retail portfolio as proposed in the framework.

-To meet the 75% RW criteria SAMA requires the non-mortgage retail portfolio claims to meet the above criteria and should not exceed SAR equivalent of 1 million EuroSR.
-5 million.
+To meet the 75% RW criteria SAMA requires the non-mortgage retail portfolio claims to meet the above criteria and should not exceed SR. 5 million.